-- 6.12 The Review Sub-Group's decision about how to proceed on receipt of a referral will be forwarded as a recommendation to the Chair of the Board, with the following information: - a brief outline of the circumstances of the case; - the reasons for holding a concise review; - the proposed terms of reference; - a timeline for the review; and - an assessment of the likely communication and media issues, as known at the time. - 6.13 A template (Annex 1) has been provided for this to simplify the process, ensure consistency and provide a report for informing the Welsh Government.
-The Welsh Government should be informed of every case that meets the criteria for a concise review that has been considered by the Review Sub-Group, including those where the lead Board may be in another country, and should be informed of the outcome of the recommendation. - 6.14 The Chair of the Board will inform the Review Sub-Group of his or her decision as to whether the recommendation to hold a concise review is approved, and inform the Board.
+- 6.13 The Review Sub-Group's decision about how to proceed on receipt of a referral will be forwarded as a recommendation to the Chair of the Board, with the following information: - a brief outline of the circumstances of the case; - the reasons for holding a concise review; - the proposed terms of reference; - a timeline for the review; - an assessment of the likely communication and media issues, as known at the time. - 6.14 A template (Annex 1) has been provided for this to simplify the process, ensure consistency and provide a report for informing the Welsh Government.
+The Welsh Government should be informed of every case that meets the criteria for a concise review that has been considered by the Review Sub-Group, including those where the lead Board may be in another country, and should be informed of the outcome of the recommendation. - 6.15 The Chair of the Board will inform the Review Sub-Group of his or her decision as to whether the recommendation to hold a concise review is approved, and inform the Board.
 Should the recommendation for a concise review be declined by the Chair of the Board, then the Board should be informed and further discussion held.
-If the final decision is no, then the Chair of the Board will need to inform the Welsh Government in writing, with the reasons given, and any conflicting views also reported. - 6.15 If the decision is yes, the Review Sub-Group will establish a multi-agency Review Panel to manage the review.
+If the final decision is no, then the Chair of the Board will need to inform the Welsh Government in writing, with the reasons given, and any conflicting views also reported. - 6.16 If the decision is yes, the Review Sub-Group will establish a multi-agency Review Panel to manage the review.

-Index adult is a term used to indicate the adult who is the subject and focus of a review, to distinguish that adult from other adults who may also be involved.
-In some reviews, there may be more than one adult who has died or been significantly harmed, and they may all be subjects of the same review.
-They will all be 'index adults' of that review.
+12 Index child is a term used to indicate the child who is the subject and focus of a review, to distinguish that child from other children who may also be involved.